ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuers MAY use different signing keys (identified by `kid` in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.

+### Support for Multiple Statements

+An Issuer can make multiple Statements about the same Artifact.
+For example, an Issuer can make amended Statements about the same Artifact as their view changes over time.

+Multiple Issuers can make different, even conflicting Statements, about the same Artifact.
+Verifiers can choose which Issuers they trust.

+Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

 ### Registration Policy Metadata

 SCITT payloads are opaque to Transparency Services.